 If you are an authorized user and are not able to log into the Naming Services portal, please email email@example.com for assistance.

-New gTLD Program – The New generic top-level domain (gTLD) Program is an initiative coordinated by the ICANN organization that is enabling the largest expansion of the domain name system.
+New gTLD Program – The New Generic Top-level Domain (gTLD) Program is an initiative coordinated by the ICANN org that is enabling the largest expansion of the domain name system.
 Via the introduction of new gTLDs, the program aims to enhance innovation, competition and consumer choice.
 Many new safeguards to help support a secure, stable and resilient Internet were introduced as a result of the program.

-New gTLD Registry Operator CSV Report – The New gTLD Registry Operator CSV Report is a downloadable csv file which provides a list of all New gTLDs that have signed a contract with the ICANN organization, along with the corresponding registry operator, date of contract execution, application ID, and gTLD delegation date, where applicable.
+New gTLD Registry Operator CSV Report [CSV, 29.3 KB] – The New gTLD Registry Operator CSV Report is a downloadable comma separated value (CSV) file which provides a list of all New gTLDs that have signed a contract with the ICANN org, along with the corresponding registry operator, date of contract execution, application ID, and gTLD delegation date, where applicable.

 Registration Data Access Protocol (RDAP) – RDAP enables users to access current registration data and was created as an eventual replacement for the WHOIS protocol.
 RDAP was developed by the technical community in the Internet Engineering Task Force (IETF).

-Registry Frequently Asked Questions (FAQs) – The ICANN organization publishes FAQs to provide answers to commonly asked questions pertaining to registry services and contractual obligations.
+Registry Frequently Asked Questions (FAQs) – The ICANN org publishes FAQs to provide answers to commonly asked questions pertaining to registry services and contractual obligations.

 Registry Services & Engagement Team – The Registry Services & Engagement Team serves several roles.
 With a global presence, the team collaborates with registry operators to ensure a secure, stable and resilient gTLD namespace.